 - To the nose: leather and wood, oak notes, it offers a delicious bouquet, the complex aroma that arises with maturity in good wine.

-- To the palate: definitely a bold wine.
-Fruity cassis, cherry, and raspberry notes are highlighted by its velvety tannins.
-Subtle spice and vanilla notes can be also appreciated.
+- To the palate: a bold wine.
+Velvety tannins highlight fruity cassis, cherry, and raspberry notes.
+Subtle spice and vanilla notes can also be appreciated.

 - To the end: French oak notes linger in a long ambrosial finale.

 Now, back to my cheese board.
 Keep reading for my “no-rules” guide to set yours in only 10 minutes.
 Here you’ll learn what to put on a cheese board.

 - To make an easy cheese board, the governing principle must be: do not overthink.
 On the contrary, go with the flow, and you’ll see there is no way to go wrong.